DataQualityHub/resources-for-quality-analysis-external/index.md

 ### Contact Details
-If you have any questions or require any further support about any of the questions or the red flags, please drop an email with your request to [Analysis.Function@ons.gov.uk](mailto:Analysis.Function@ons.gov.uk) and the Analysis Function team will forward the request to the appropriate team.
+If you have any questions or require any further support about any of the questions or the red flags, please drop an email with your request to [Analysis.Function@ons.gov.uk](mailto:Analysis.Function@ons.gov.uk) or [gsshelp@Statistics.gov.uk](mailto:gsshelp@Statistics.gov.uk) and the team will forward the request to the appropriate team.
 If you know which team the request should be addressed to, please specify that in your email as well.